How to get AAIA certified

 Members of ISACA and/or holders of the AAIA designation agree to a Code of Professional Ethics to guide professional and personal conduct.

-To qualify for AAIA, candidates must either hold a CISA certification or one of the following certifications with an IT audit or IT advisory role focus: CIA, CPA, ACCA, FFCA, Canadian CPA, CPA Australia, FCPA or Japanese CPA.
+To qualify for AAIA, candidates must either hold a CISA certification or one of the following designations with an IT audit or IT advisory role focus: CIA, US CPA, ACCA or FCCA, Canadian CPA, Australian CPA or FCPA or the Japanese CPA designation.

 All holders qualify: